 Stupidly, no one does that.
 We don’t have the statistics either – so all kidding aside, again, we can’t give Shroud the title.

 But what if we restrict it to his main game?

 Is Shroud the Best PUBG Player?

-If we look at all the streamers who play PUBG, Shroud is undoubtedly the world’s best PUBG player.
-The mixture of the highest skill, professional work, arrogance, and entertainment, shows otherwise only rudimentary DrDisrespect.
+If we look at all the streamers who play PUBG, Shroud is undoubtedly the best PUBG player in the world.
+The mixture of the highest skill, professional work, arrogance, and entertainment otherwise only shows DrDisrespect in parts.